Ayadi-Hassen/Jumia-end-to-end-test/README.md

 rechercher=driver.find_element(By.XPATH,'//*[@id="search"]/button').click()

 ```
-- Identify the product search bar with the method fin_elemnt(By.ID,"put the ID")
+- Identify the product search bar with the method find_elemnt(By.ID,"put the ID")
 - Send keys for example: "Choose The product"

 ## Create Order